xpack-dev-tools/qemu-arm-xpack/README-BUILD.md

 TCG interpreter   no
 fdt support       yes
 preadv support    yes
-fdatasync         yes
+fdatasync         no
 madvise           yes
 posix_madvise     yes
 libcap-ng support no
-vhost-net support yes
+vhost-net support no
-vhost-scsi support yes
+vhost-scsi support no
-vhost-vsock support yes
+vhost-vsock support no
 Trace backends    log
 spice support     no
 rbd support       no